-Former United Auto Workers VP charged in corruption probe
+Former VP of United Auto Workers charged in corruption probe

-DETROIT (AP) — A former vice president at the United Auto Workers has been charged with conspiracy in a scheme with Fiat Chrysler to buy meals, golf and other perks with money from the automaker.
+DETROIT (AP) — A former vice president at the United Auto Workers was charged Monday in a scheme with Fiat Chrysler executives to buy meals, golf and other perks with the automaker’s money — the highest-ranking official snagged in an investigation that has exposed corruption between labor and management.

-It’s the latest development in the government’s investigation of how officials at Fiat Chrysler and the UAW enriched themselves by using money set aside for a job-training center.
+The conspiracy charge against Norwood Jewell was filed as a criminal information, which means a guilty plea is likely.
 At least seven people have pleaded guilty.

-The conspiracy charge against Norwood Jewell was filed Monday as a criminal information, which means a guilty plea is likely.
-Defense attorney Michael Manley tells The Detroit News that Jewell and prosecutors are working toward a “fair and just resolution.”
+Officials at Fiat Chrysler, known as FCA, and the UAW enriched themselves by using company money set aside for a job-training center.
+The corruption occurred at the same time both sides were negotiating labor agreements.

-Jewell was the highest-ranking UAW official dealing with Fiat Chrysler, from 2014 through 2016.
-Former Fiat Chrysler executive Al Iacobelli is serving a 5 ½-year prison sentence.
+“We can confirm that we have had professional and productive discussions with the U.S. Attorney’s Office towards a fair and just resolution,” defense attorney Michael Manley told The Detroit News.
+“We are confident that when the facts of the case come out as it relates to Mr. Jewell, his decades-long reputation of honorable service to members of the UAW will remain intact.”

 Most Read Business Stories